muhamed42/Assignment-QS3/Test Plan.md

 - Validate Data Integrity: Confirm that data is accurate and consistent across the system after performing operations like creating, updating, and deleting.
 - Assess System Performance: Evaluate how the system performs under various loads, especially during data retrieval operations.
 - Ensure User Experience: Validate that the user interface is intuitive and meets user requirements.
-- Confirm Security Measures: Ensure that sensitive data is protected and that users have appropriate access rights.